Eberle scores 2 as Kraken outshine Stars 6-3, send series to deciding Game 7

 Seattle appeared to put a wrap on the win when Beniers finished a 2-on-1 off a pass from Eberle with his third playoff goal at 8:43 of the third period following a key penalty kill by the Kraken.
 But 16 seconds later Kiviranta tipped Thomas Harley’s shot from the point past Grubauer to pull the Stars back to 5-3.

-It created a unnerving final few minutes for Seattle until Eberle's empty-netter with 58 seconds left.
+It created an unnerving final few minutes for Seattle until Eberle’s empty-netter with 58 seconds left.

+“We had nothing to lose, obviously backs against the wall,” Eberle said.
+“So we’re going to have the same effort in Game 7.”

 Grubauer was excellent in goal for Seattle, especially in the second period when Dallas made a push.
 He had 11 saves in the period.